Investor Relations for Growing eCommerce Brands: From Capital Recipient to Strategic Partner

 Financial Metrics:

-Revenue (and growth rate)
+- Revenue (and growth rate)

-Gross margin
+- Gross margin

-Burn rate and runway
+- Burn rate and runway

-Unit economics (CAC, LTV, payback)
+- Unit economics (CAC, LTV, payback)

 Operating Metrics:

-Customer count and growth
+- Customer count and growth

-Retention and churn
+- Retention and churn

-Order metrics (AOV, frequency)
+- Order metrics (AOV, frequency)

-Marketing efficiency (ROAS, CAC by channel)
+- Marketing payback (ROAS, CAC by channel)

 Strategic Metrics:

-Progress on key initiatives
+- Progress on key initiatives

-Market position and share (if measurable)
+- Market position and share (if measurable)

-Team development and key hires
+- Team development and key hires

-Product development milestones
+- Product development milestones

 Present metrics consistently month-over-month so investors can track trends.
-Explain significant variances-both positive and negative.
+Explain significant variances, both positive and negative.

 Common Investor Relations Failures